-Memorials or plaques honoring deceased students are generally not allowed in or on the school grounds.
+Memorials or plaques honoring deceased students are generally not allowed in or on the school grounds unless authorized by board policy.
 Dedications to students will not be allowed.

 Scholarships in the deceased person's name will not be set up by the school.
-Scholarships set up by outside organizations or individuals will be allowed.
+Scholarships set up by outside organizations or individuals, such as a foundation, will be allowed.